 What Is Distribution In Specie?
 A GuideMarch 16, 2021

-Outside of financial circles, it’s a relatively little-known term.
+Outside of financial circles, distribution in specie is a relatively little-known term.

-However, distribution in specie can play a useful and important role in solvent liquidation procedures such as Members’ Voluntary Liquidations (MVL).
+However, it can play a useful and important role in solvent liquidation procedures such as Members’ Voluntary Liquidations (MVL).

 In this article we define distribution in specie and investigate when and how it might be used.

 Latin buffs will be able to tell you that “in specie” translates as “in its actual form”.